-There were no changes made to the public information and disclosure program in 2019.
+Best Theratronics reviewed its Public Information and Disclosure program in 2020.
+Minor program updates were made to improve feedback and communication with the target audience.
 Best Theratronics will continue to monitor its public information program performance.
-Best Theratronics plans to continue hosting public information sessions and facility tours.
+Best Theratronics plans to continue hosting public information sessions and facility tours once safe to do so.